Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Preliminaries and Algorithm

 where $\ell(u,v):\RR\times \YY\to \RR_+$ denotes a loss function.
-In this subsection, we state the assumptions that characterize the loss function $\ell(u, v)$.
-Intuitively, when the loss function exhibits locally quadratic behaviour, one may expect the algorithm to achieve the same convergence rate as that obtained with the least-squares loss.
-At the same time, our assumptions are broad enough to encompass many standard losses in supervised learning, including least-squares, logistic, Poisson, and Cauchy losses.
-We next introduce several commonly used notions, such as local strong convexity and local smoothness.
-Throughout the paper, we restrict our attention to the domain $[-B,B] \times \mathcal{Y}$, where $B > 0$ is a fixed constant.
+Intuitively, when the loss function exhibits locally quadratic behavior, one may expect the algorithm to achieve the same convergence rate as in the least-squares loss.
+Moreover, our assumptions are broad enough to encompass many standard losses in supervised learning, including least-squares, logistic, Poisson, and Cauchy losses.
+We next introduce several commonly used notions, such as local strong convexity and local smoothness, to characterize the loss function.